-I recently finished an Arts Administration internship at the Scarab Club in Detroit.
-Last year, I was an In-Residence intern for 826michigan, where I helped coordinate and facilitate in-school writing programs in Ypsilanti, Michigan.
-On the literary side of things, I’m also a managing editor at Absinthe: World Literature in Translation, and am co-editing (with poet María Cristina Hall) a volume on women’s writing in Catalan, titled Barings // Bearings.
+My path has been a winding one.
+During 2020-2021, I served as the sole ESOL teacher at Frederick Douglass High School, which is part of Baltimore City Public Schools.
+Before that, I worked as Regional Director, Northern Midwest for the Brooklyn Institute for Social Research in Detroit.
+In 2019, I concluded an Arts Administration internship at the Scarab Club.
+In 2017-18, I was an In-Residence intern for 826michigan, where I co-coordinated and facilitated in-school writing and translation programs in Ypsilanti, Michigan.
+On the literary side of things, I served as managing editor at Absinthe: World Literature in Translation for three years, and co-edited (with poet María Cristina Hall) a volume on women’s writing in Catalan, titled Barings // Bearings.
 I’ve overseen the creation of a letterpress anthology, published with Wolverine Press, for the Workshop in Literary Translation (UM), which I co-founded (with Emily Goedde) in 2013.
 I also teach my own Translation Workshop (Complit 322) every few semesters.
 Before that, I spent some time as an intern at the indie press Open Letter Books.
 Prior to beginning my PhD, I worked as an assistant editor for Asymptote.
 In the ages floating before that, I was lucky enough to intern briefly for Words without Borders.
 And it all began with the undergrad literary translation magazine I founded in 2011: Canon Translation Review.

-Right now I’m spearheading the Emerging Translators Collective.
+Right now I’m spearheading the Emergent Translators Collective.